#33 How to Overcome Anxiety: A Biblical Perspective

 Introduction

-Anxiety – A Universal Struggle
+Anxiety A Universal Struggle

 Anxiety has various forms.
-It appears as racing thoughts for some people, while others see it as physical pain—chest pains, insomnia, or tiredness.
+It appears as racing thoughts for some people, while others experience it as physical pain—chest pains, insomnia, or persistent tiredness.
 An individual’s finances, health, relationships, work, or even future uncertainties can trigger anxiety.
-David, a renowned figure in the Bible, had a form of anxiety that ran deep.
-Like in many of his psalms, he needed to let out many of his desperate screams.
+For many, the question beneath these experiences is deeply practical and personal: how to overcome anxiety when it feels overwhelming and constant.

 “When anxiety was great within me, your consolation brought me joy.” — Psalm 94:19